 - Consider keeping all non-stationary equipment in one area to facilitate cleaning and disinfecting in between uses.
 Station an employee nearby to wipe down equipment after each use before being put back into circulation.
 Some examples of non-stationary equipment include balls, blocks, mats, resistance bands, paralletes, skipping ropes, wobble boards, and foam rollers.

 - Include all equipment in your facility’s cleaning and disinfecting plan.

-- Schedule time between classes to allow for appropriate cleaning and disinfecting.
+- Schedule time between classes to allow for appropriate cleaning, disinfecting, and ventilating.